AquaticInformatics/tabular-field-data-plugin/README.md

 ## Building the plugin

-- Load the `src\Survey123.sln` file in Visual Studio and build the `Release` configuration.
+- Load the `src\TabularCsv.sln` file in Visual Studio and build the `Release` configuration.
-- The `src\Survey123\deploy\Release\Survey123.plugin` file can then be installed on your AQTS app server.
+- The `src\TabularCsv\deploy\Release\TabularCsv.plugin` file can then be installed on your AQTS app server.

 ## Testing the plugin within Visual Studio